nduatifm/HomeSchoolHub/replit.md

 1. **Frontend**: React-based single-page application (SPA) with role-based views
 2. **Backend**: Express.js server providing RESTful API endpoints
-3. **Database**: PostgreSQL database with Drizzle ORM for data access
+3. **Database**: PostgreSQL database with Prisma ORM for data access
-4. **Authentication**: Replit Auth for user authentication and session management
+4. **Authentication**: Firebase Authentication for user authentication and session management
 5. **Real-time Features**: Currently limited, but the architecture supports expansion

 The application uses a monorepo structure with client, server, and shared code folders.
 This enables strong type sharing between frontend and backend while maintaining separation of concerns.